peterver/aurelia-i18n-value-converters/ARTICLE.md

 ###0.
 Getting Started

-Create a new aurelia project by running
+Create a new aurelia project by running `au new` (assuming you are using the [aurelia-cli](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/the-aurelia-cli/1)).

-`au new`

-After this has completed, follow the steps at [i18n-with-aurelia hub section](http://aurelia.io/hub.html#/doc/article/aurelia/i18n/latest/i18n-with-aurelia/1) to configure your aurelia project for internationalization.
+After this has completed, follow the steps at the [i18n-with-aurelia hub section](http://aurelia.io/hub.html#/doc/article/aurelia/i18n/latest/i18n-with-aurelia/1) to configure your aurelia project for internationalization.

 ###1.
-Adjust the i18n configuration to allow value-converter support
+Adjust the i18n configuration to allow for value-converter support

 Aurelia-i18n is a wrapper that does two things, and it does it well.